The World's End (soundtrack): Background

 Wright recalled that in his early days, he used to discover the songs in chart lists in NME, UK Top 40 and The Chart Show to listen to the indie rock numbers.
 He recalled that a number of songs in the film "struck hard" during their adolescence, while some of the tracks are remembered: "Loaded" by Primal Scream, "I'm Free" by the Soup Dragons, "Step On" by the Happy Mondays, while the rest were "deserved to be rediscovered".
 In the film, Gary (Pegg) had a mixtape of the selections as "his character is still living by those rules.
 It's like he decided to take 'Loaded' and 'I'm Free' to heart and thinks the party's never going to end".

 During this process, The Doors' version of "Alabama Song" was quite expensive, according to Nick Angel (the music supervisor) who licensed most of the tracks.
 Wright had to change two of the tracks to make room for the song.
-He recalled that he wanted to have "Stormy Weather" by Pixies but dropped down as the song was too expensive getting it.
+He recalled that he wanted to have "Stormy Weather" by Pixies but dropped down as the rights to the song were too expensive.

 As with the previous installments in the Three Flavours Cornetto trilogy: Shaun of the Dead (2004) and Hot Fuzz (2007), Wright listened to horror and action scores, suiting the mood of the film, whereas in case of The World's End, he listened to the selected tracks that suited as the instrumentals and served a "structural importance" to the film.
 The film marked the maiden collaboration of Steven Price, who was known for scoring Attack the Block (2011) with Wright, who would later work with him in Baby Driver (2017) and Last Night in Soho (2021).